MikeMatovu/About-Mike/README.md

 - 👋 Hi, I’m Mike Matovu
-- 👀 I’m interested in Cyber Security and Blockchain
+- 👀 I’m interested in Artificial Intelligence and Blockchain
-- 🌱 I’m currently learning a lot of things
 - 💞️ I’m looking to collaborate on Blockchain projects
 - 📫